-During his postdoctoral work at The Ottawa Hospital, Dr. Ahmad developed and employed a plurality of mathematical, statistical, and computational techniques for exploring the diagnostic, prognostic, and therapeutic value of monitoring the dynamics of physiological variables such as heart rate variability and respiratory variability.
+During his postdoctoral work at The Ottawa Hospital, Dr. Ahmad developed and employed a plurality of mathematical, statistical, and computational techniques for exploring the diagnostic, prognostic, and therapeutic value of monitoring physiological dynamics like heart rate variability and respiratory variability.
 In particular, he developed algorithms for computing metrics such as wavelet variance, detrended fluctuation analysis (DFA), approximate entropy (ApEn), sample entropy (SampEn), multiscale entropy (MSE), fast Fourier transform (FFT), Poincaré plot analysis, power law analysis, and time irreversibility.
 He then utilized these metrics to analyze ECG and respiratory airflow data for characterizing cardiopulmonary variability in: (i) healthy subjects during exercise, (ii) critically ill patients in the intensive care unit (ICU), and (iii) sick outpatients.

-Of note was the THRIVE (Temperature and Heart Rate Investigation along with Continuous Variability Evaluation) study whereby Dr. Ahmad and his team detected statistically significant drops in multi-parameter heart rate variability analysis algorithms to predict the onset of sepsis 24-48 hours prior to the clinical diagnosis of sepsis in bone marrow transplant (BMT) outpatients.
+Of note was the THRIVE (Temperature and Heart Rate Investigation along with Continuous Variability Evaluation) study whereby Dr. Ahmad and his team employed Holter monitors in conjunction with specialized multiparameter heart rate variability analysis algorithms to predict the onset of sepsis 24-48 hours prior to its clinical diagnosis in neutropenic bone marrow transplant (BMT) outpatients.
 Results of the THRIVE investigation were published in PLoS One.
 Moreover, the study was also accorded front page coverage in the Ottawa Citizen.

 - Working with a team of engineers, technicians, and contractors for installing, commissioning, testing, operating, troubleshooting, and maintaining electrical equipment: gas turbine generators (2 x 25 megawatts), diesel generator sets (up to 400 kilo-volt amperes), low tension (LT) and high tension (HT) alternating current (AC) and direct current (DC) motors, LT & HT transformers, LT & HT switchboards with air and vacuum circuit breakers.